Michael S. Allen

 Breakaway Imaging, Littleton, MA

-Lead Electrical Engineer - Fall 2003-present
+Principal Electrical Engineer - Fall 2003 to Spring 2007

 Bluefin Robotics, Cambridge, MA

-Electrical Engineer - Fall 2001-Fall 2003
+Electrical Engineer - Fall 2001 to Fall 2003

 I designed and developed several custom electrical printed circuits for use in Autonomous Underwater Vehicles (AUVs).
 My projects included motion control, battery conditioning, power distribution, and safety systems.
-Key specifications called for extremely low power usage, high reliability, and ease of use in harsh underwater environments.
+Key requirements called for extremely low power usage, high reliability, and ease of use in harsh underwater environments.

 ArsDigita University, Cambridge, MA

-Chief Teaching Assistant - Summer 2000-Summer 2001
+Chief Teaching Assistant - Summer 2000 to Summer 2001

 ADUni was an intensive one-year Computer Science program for thirty-six post-baccalaureate students.
 As the head TA, I supervised other TAs, instructed classes, designed curriculum, assisted students, and managed day-to-day operations for every class the university offered.
 Unfortunately, the program was only funded for one year and was forced to close down.